kianryan/kianryan.github.io/_posts/2026-04-28-prusaslicer-on-rk3588-with-debian-sid.md

   - debian
 ---

+> [Lucie (from MNT)](https://mastodon.social/@mntmn/116574287426637295) has found a better way to run PrusaSlicer on the Pocket Reform with full GL rather than using GL ES.
+> I'm leaving this post up in case this is useful for other platforms.
+> But for the Pocket Reform, try:
+>
+> LD_PRELOAD=/usr/lib/aarch64-linux-gnu/libGLEW.so.2.2 prusa-slicer --opengl-compatibility
+>
+> (I found I was using libGLEW 2.3, so adjusted accordingly).

 My current portable machine is a [MNT Pocket Reform](https://shop.mntre.com/products/mnt-pocket-reform) with a RK3588 ARM processor.
 The Pocket Reform ships with Debian Sid which has PrusaSlicer available in the repos, but the current